arobinson434/SecMes/README.md

 * `WaitingChatState` - during this stage, the app is waiting for either, an incoming connection, or a request to send an outgoing connection.
 Once there is a connection in place, this stage will hand things off to the `AuthChatState`.
-* `AuthChatState` - this stage will, once the `SecEngine` is fleshed out, be responsible for exchanging certs, verifying that we trust the remote end, and allowing the user to accept/reject connections from unknown sources.
+* `AuthChatState` - this stage is responsible for gathering information about the remote host, validating said information, and allowing the user to accept or reject the connection.
 * `ChattingChatState` - yep, its a terrible name, anyhow, this is where the two ends can actually communicate!